rsergio07/CKA-Tips-and-Resources/examples/pvc-expand.md

 # Configure a Pod to Use a PersistentVolume for Storage

 ### Objective
-Create a `PersistentVolumeClaim` and a Pod that uses the PVC for storage.
-Expand the PVC capacity to 70Mi afterward.
+Create a `PersistentVolumeClaim` with a storage request of `50Mi` using the `standard` storage class.
+Then, configure a Pod to use this PVC for storage.
+Finally, expand the PVC capacity to `70Mi` to demonstrate how to dynamically adjust storage in Kubernetes.

 ### Solution